MIL-STD-810H Test Plan Development

 A Generalized Task Statement for Tailoring: Condider the environmental effects.
 An example list is provided with a list below.
 Develop exposure curves considering exposure scenarios.
 For this, use/develop CONOPS document and generate a Life Cycle Environmental Profile (LCEP).

-• Environmental effects (temperature, humidity, icing, etc.) to the equipment in different operational modes: i.e. transportation, operation, and stand-by.
-Condider these effects with scenarious and develop exposure curves.
+• The equipment is in different operational modes: transportation, operation, and stand-by.
+Consider these effects with scenarios.
+Environmental effects (temperature, humidity, icing, etc.) on the equipment in different operational modes, i.e., transportation, operation, and stand-by.
+Consider these effects with scenarios and develop exposure curves.

 • Effects caused by the platform operations (vibrations, shock, etc.)